Hiking in Crete

 The final part of E4 ( 4th European) path is ending here.

-E4 pan european hiking path
+the E4 hiking path in crete

 It is a path starting from Portugal, going through Spain, France, Switzerland, Austria, Hungary, Serbia, Bulgaria and Greece, ending in Crete; it is crossing Crete along its entire length from Elafonisi to Kato Zakros (** there are 2 different routes from Sougia to Asites).
 It is marked with black-and-yellow posts and signs.